 Physics makes very general yet quite detailed statements about how the universe works.
 These statements are organized or grouped together in such a way that they provide a model or a kind of coherent picture about how and why the universe works the way it does.
 These sets of statements are called "theories" and are much more than a simple list of "facts and figures" like you might find in an almanac or a telephone book.
-(Even though almanacs and telephone books are quite useful!)
-A good physics theory is far more interested in principles than simple "facts".
-Noting that the moon appears regularly in the night sky is far less interesting than understanding why it does so.
+A good physics theory describes not only observed facts but also provides an explanation why the observed events or quantities are as they are.

 We have confidence that a particular theory is telling us something interesting about the physical universe where we are able to test quantitatively its predictions or statements.
 In fact, all physics (and scientific) theories have this "put up or shut up" quality to them.
 For something to be called a physics "theory in the first place, it must make quantitative statements about the universe which can be then tested.
 These tests are called "experiments".
-The statement, "My girlfriend is the most charming woman in the world," however true it may be, has no business being in a physics theory because it simply cannot be quantitatively tested.
 If the experimental measurements are performed correctly and the observations are inconsistent with the theory, then at least some portion of the theory is wrong and needs to be modified.
 On the other hand, consistency between the theoretical predictions and the experimental observations never decisively proves a theory true.
 It is always possible that a more comprehensive theory can be developed which will also be consistent with these same experimental observations.
 Physicists, and scientists in general, always give a kind of provisional assent to their theories, however successfully they might agree with experimental observation.
 Comfortably working with uncertainty is a professional necessity for them.